LispCookbook/cl-cookbook/functions.md

 ~~~

 The `print` function prints its one argument to standard output *and
-returns it*. "hello world" is thus the returned value of our function.
+returns it*. "hello world!" is thus the returned value of our function.

 ## Arguments